The Creation of the Universe

 In ancient China, the whole universe, everything on earth and in the sky, was considered part of a giant organism.
 However, they envisaged a universe that was many millions of years old and, in this respect, they were close to today's view.

 Western civilisation has grown up under the influence of Greek ideas and also that of Chinese teachings, which insist on a single God who is creator and sustainer of the universe; a God, who is also the single God of the Muslim faith.
-The Bible does not contain any scientific information of note about the universe.
+The Bible states that God created the universe but does not contain detailed scientific information about the process of the creation of the universe.
 Galileo used to be fond of saying that the Bible teaches the way to go to heaven, not the way heavens go.
 The Church, in its constant attempts to keep the masses under its control, permitted no speculation into these divine matters.
 The misfortune of Copernicus, as a result of his statement, that it was the sun and not the earth to be the centre of the spherical universe, is well known.

 Even after the beginning of the modern scientific period, when Newton had worked out the motions of planets in great detail and also invented the idea of universal gravitation, people still considered the creation of the universe to be a divine act, that lies above speculation.